moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_semantic_model/deploy_lens_on_dataos/index.md

 ```

 <aside class="callout">
 🗣️ Make a note of the name of the created `Instance Secret`, as it will be required in the secrets attribute section of the Lens manifest file.
-This name is essential for ensuring proper configuration and access within your Lens model.
+This name is essential for ensuring proper configuration and access within your Lens semantic model.
 </aside>

-### **Step 3: Create a Lens Resource manifest file**
+### **Step 3: Create Lens Resource manifest file**

 You  begin by creating a manifest file that holds the configuration details for your Lens Resource.
 The structure of the Lens manifest file is provided below.

-The manifest file of a Lens can be broken down into two sections:
+The manifest file of Lens can be broken down into two sections:

 1. Resource meta section
 2. Lens-specific section

 <aside class="callout">
-🗣️ In DataOS, a Lens is categorized as a Resource type.
-The YAML configuration file for a Lens Resource includes a Resource meta section, which contains attributes shared among all Resource types.
+🗣️ In DataOS, Lens is categorized as a Resource type.
+The YAML configuration file for Lens Resource includes a Resource meta section, which contains attributes shared among all Resource types.
 </aside>

 The following YAML excerpt illustrates the attributes specified within this section: